MPH Concentration Competencies

 - Analyze, synthesize, and interpret research findings in the professional literature to inform health promotion research and practice.

-- Recognize domestic and global public health problems pertinent to the overall population and demographic, cultural, and other subgroups of the population.
+- Utilize data and literature to recognize domestic and global public health problems pertinent to the overall population and to demographic, cultural, or other subgroups of the population.

-- Conduct systematic reviews that appropriately summarize epidemiological, clinical, and laboratory evidence.
+- Conduct systematic reviews that appropriately summarize epidemiologic literature.

 Food Security and Nutrition